benswift/benswift.github.io/_posts/2022-01-20-cybernetic-futures-explained.md

 [homeostasis](https://en.wikipedia.org/wiki/Homeostasis), or a system which can keep itself "in its happy place" and is resistant to peturbations.

+[^towards]:
+    Such goals can also be stated negatively, e.g. the goal of avoiding pain.
+So towards/away from are equally valid goals.

 There are lots of potential illustrations of this, but one that many of my cybernetic forebears liked is the one of a ship's captain using the stars (or a lighthouse) to navigate.
 It's not the particular position of the tiller at any